skramm/udgcd/README.md

  It can be used to show the demos.
 It has the following targets (for a full list, please enter `make help`):
   - `make` (no targets) : builds the included demos apps
   - `make run` : builds and runs all the included demo programs
-  - `make runsam` : builds and runs all the included demo programs
+  - `make runsam` : builds and runs the `read_graph.cpp` program and runs it on all provided data samples
   - `make doc` : builds the doxygen reference file (needs doxygen installed...)

 To run a single demo, run `bin/sample_X`.